Maj Toure

-Worldview and Influences
+Worldview and influences

-Maj Toure’s activism is shaped by his belief in personal responsibility, self-defense, and individual liberty.
+Toure’s activism is shaped by his belief in personal responsibility, self-defense, and individual liberty.
 He is influenced by historical figures such as Frederick Douglass, Malcolm X, and Harriet Tubman, who fought against oppression and advocated for the empowerment of marginalized people.
 He also draws philosophical inspiration from thinkers like John Locke, Thomas Paine, and Thomas Jefferson, whose ideas on natural rights, limited government, and the protection of individual freedoms are central to Toure’s libertarian worldview.

-Toure argues that modern gun control laws are a continuation of systemic racism, originally designed to disarm black Americans and limit their ability to defend themselves.
+Toure has argued that modern gun control laws are a continuation of systemic racism, originally designed to disarm black Americans and limit their ability to defend themselves.
 He believes these laws disproportionately affect marginalized communities today by perpetuating disempowerment and government control.
 Toure’s focus on the Second Amendment and self-defense is not limited to racial issues, as he views gun ownership as essential for all citizens to resist government tyranny.

 In a 2021 conversation with Lawrence B. Jones, Toure praised grassroots anti-racist protestors for their emphasis on the value of black lives but criticized Black Lives Matter, Inc. as a “money laundering operation” that exploits the black community for political gain, particularly benefiting Democratic politicians.
 He emphasizes that genuine empowerment comes through education, self-sufficiency, and constitutional rights, rather than reliance on political movements that, in his view, often fail to address the real needs of black Americans.

-Criminal history
+Legal issues

 On July 6, 2006, Toure was arrested for recklessly endangering another person, resisting arrest, disorderly conduct, and harassment by subjecting others to physical contact.
 On November 17, 2006, he took a plea deal in order to get into the Accelerated Rehabilitative Disposition program.
 He was sentenced to 20 hours of community service and anger management classes.

 On February 21, 2013, Toure was ejected from the Accelerated Rehabilitative Disposition program when he violated the terms of his ARD arrangement by committing trademark counterfeiting, a first-degree misdemeanor.
 An undercover police officer witnessed him selling bootleg rap CDs on a commuter train and arrested him.
 He pleaded guilty on April 1, 2013 and was sentenced to 12 months of probation.

 Toure was arrested in Philadelphia on June 20, 2023 and was charged with carrying firearms in public in Philadelphia, a first-degree misdemeanor, and carrying firearms without a license, a third-degree felony.
-He was charged under the alias "Maj Tourney.".
+He was charged under the alias "Maj Tourney".
 The case was moved to the Philadelphia Court of Common Pleas and Toure was convicted of both crimes on July 18, 2024 and sentenced on October 2, 2024 to 4 years probation.

 Toure was arrested in Philadelphia on July 17, 2025 and, after a preliminary hearing, charged with rape, involuntary deviate sexual intercourse, sexual assault, and indecent assault on August 22, 2025.